 Tablet V of the Epic of Gilgamesh, the first recorded piece of literature, dating back to the Old-Babylonian Period, 2003-1595 BCE; Osama Shukir Muhammed Amin FRCP(Glasg), CC BY-SA 4.0, via Wikimedia Commons

-At different times and in different cultures, societies used the unique technology and resources they found in their unique, immediate natural environment to write.
-For example, hieroglyphics were written on rock and papyrus (handmade paper made from plants that grew in water).
-In Sumeria, where evidence of the first writer was found, the writing that emerged within this culture was done predominantly with wet clay and to communicate across long distances when cities began flourishing and trade became easier.
+Across multiple cultures and civilizations, people fused their own technologies and resources to create new types of literature and texts that borrowed materials from the natural environment.
+For example, hieroglyphics were written on stone tablets and papyrus (handmade paper made from plants grown in water).
+In Sumeria, evidence of the first writer was discovered around 1595 BCE and reflected that the writing from Sumerian culture was executed using wet clay to communicate across long distances.
+This proved useful when cities began flourishing and trade activities increased.

 Words are the medium the writer manipulates in creative ways to stimulate an emotional response in readers.

-Music and sound created by the voice and/or instruments have played an important role in various cultures on all continents of the globe making it a universal feature of humanity.
+Music and sound created by voice or instruments (or both) have played an important role in various cultures across the globe, making it a universal art form.

-Like paint, early instruments were made from a variety of natural resources that communities found within their vicinity, while today a vast selection of ready-made instruments are available for musicians to choose from that are classified into three groups: string (such as the violin and guitar), percussion (such as cymbals and the drums) and wind (such as the flute and saxophone).
+Similar to paint, early instruments were made from a variety of natural resources that communities found within their vicinity, while today, a vast selection of ready-made instruments are available for musicians.
+These instruments are further classified into three groups: string (violin and guitar), percussion (cymbals and drums), and wind (flute and saxophone) instruments.

-While, originally, music was confined to their communities, thanks to modern developments in technology, today music from different places in the world is becoming more and more accessible to people in faraway places.
-In addition to folk music, there is a huge variety of genres in music that includes funk, blues, hip-hop, pop, rock, electronic, gospel, country, and indie to name a few.
+Originally, music was confined to its community or environment but thanks to modern developments in technology, music can be produced in different places in the world and distributed widely to enable more accessible to people in distant locations.
+Additionally, there is also a wide variety of genres to enjoy, including folk, funk, blues, hip-hop, pop, rock, electronic, gospel, country, and indie to name a few.

 Relative to the other art types discussed in this article, cinema is a fairly recent form of art.
-Instead of attributing the development of cinema to one inventor, many great minds contributed to the entrance of cinema into people’s lives as is the case with many great inventions and discoveries of our time.
+Instead of attributing the development of cinema to one inventor, many great minds contributed to the entrance of cinema as an art form and an appreciated invention of our time.

-Cinema first took the form of a “kinetoscope” in 1893, which was a contraption that enabled one person to see the motion picture at a time.
-The first public show was made in 1895 in Paris.
+Cinema first took the form of a “kinetoscope” in 1893, which enabled only a single person to view the motion picture at a time.
+The first public show debuted in 1895 in Paris.

-Early films were not as we know them today, and nor was the atmosphere in which they were broadcast.
-Visuals lasted only a few minutes and some of the content included comedy skits, news, and pictures of lands beyond the borders.
+Early films were not produced as we know of today and neither was the context in which they were broadcast.
+Visual images on screen lasted only a few minutes and some of the content included comedy skits, news, and pictures of lands beyond the borders.
 Unlike cinema today, there was often much participation from the audience.

 Interior of the Chicago cinema, opened in mid-1912 and destroyed by the bombing of February 22, 1944; Unknown author Unknown author, CC0, via Wikimedia Commons